I must apologize for the delay in answering your comments.

 And like in the “real” world, we have an obligation to question the efficiency and effectiveness of those different projects and to hold the project leaders accountable - for their success but also for their failure, and this in absolute terms but also, in relative terms when compared to possible alternatives!

 Take The Cove: all that hype and praise irritates me!

 The movie decries the fact that some Japanese trap some Dolphins, a non-endangered species, in Japan.
 Some are exported for Dolphin shows; some are killed in unethical ways and then eaten.
-Certainly all very disturbing - but absolutely and utterly irrelevant in terms of Conservation!
+Certainly all very disturbing - but that's a (legitimate) animal welfare and not a conservation issue!

 Did I hear: "sentient being"?
 And the Vaquita?
 Please read the link!

 Couldn’t all those resources have helped in trying to reverse the decline of the Vaquita, maybe the most critically endangered Cetacean – the more as its demise is very much happening just south of the border?
 And who, please, is fighting for the Yangtze Dolphin?

 I also believe that in this day-and-age, the only justification for investing those scarce resources into biological Research is that it directly benefits Conservation and that it satisfies the most stringent ethical imperatives.

 And, we must strive to avoid redundant duplications (please, no more tagging of Pacific GWs!), we must oblige scientists to collaborate (which they mostly do) and we must ask that those scientists we finance produce regular results as expressed in scientific publications, etc.

 As an example, I’m highly distressed when I hear that Taxonomy, the science that documents Biodiversity, is on the decline, to the point that an increasing number of Institutions are dropping it from the curriculum, that the current Taxonomists have issues of succession and that funding for expeditions is drying up.